FAQ - Frequently asked questions

 It is currently not foreseeable that this service will be closed down.
 As long as I don’t get into financial difficulties or there are other serious reasons, I will offer the XMPP server.
 A termination would of course be announced in good time.

 If you want to secure the long-term operation of trashserver.net, you can participate in the financing.
-At the moment the costs are covered - there is even something left to expand the infrastructure.

 “Why do you offer this service?”